swiftlang/swift/docs/LibraryEvolution.rst

 A function, computed property or subscript annotated as ``@_alwaysEmitIntoClient`` is similar to an ``@inlinable`` declaration, except the declaration is not part of the module's ABI, meaning that the client must always emit their own copy.
+As a result:

-As a result, removing a declaration annotated as ``@_alwaysEmitIntoClient`` is a binary-compatible source-breaking change.
+- Removing a declaration annotated as ``@_alwaysEmitIntoClient`` is a `binary-compatible source-breaking change`.

-.. admonition:: TODO
+- Adding ``@_alwaysEmitIntoClient`` to a declaration breaks ABI but is a source-compatible change.

-    The implementation of ``@_alwaysEmitIntoClient`` is incomplete and should probably graduate to having its own evolution proposal.
+- Removing ``@_alwaysEmitIntoClient`` from a declaration is a binary-compatible change.
+It also requires updating the availability to at least the OS version where the attribute was removed.
+As a result, it may be a source-breaking change.

 Default Argument Expressions
 ----------------------------